-- Note what types of technology and equipment the program typically needs to operate, and what goods/equipment must be routinely replenished or updated.
+- Note what types of technology and equipment the program typically needs to operate.
 Describe how the existing technology/equipment works to serve the program's needs, and in what ways the existing technology/equipment is inadequate.
-If the program has been functioning for a while without needed technology/equipment, note how long the technology/equipment has been needed, and how this gap has affected the program's health. - Describe survey feedback describing students' experiences with technology in the classroom. - Note what new or special technology/equipment will be needed in the next year, and the next five years, and why it will be needed.
+If the program has been functioning for a while without needed technology/equipment, note how long the technology/equipment has been needed, and how this gap has affected the program's health. - Describe survey feedback describing students' experiences with technology in the classroom.

+• Note what technology and equipment will be needed in the next year, and the next five years, and why it will be needed.